Akshay231196/Akshay231196.github.io/index.md

 # Welcome to Akshay Prajapati's Portfolio

-I am **Akshay Prajapati**, a data and business analytics professional with over 6 years of cross-industry experience.
+I am **Akshay Prajapati**, a Data and Business Analytics Professional with over 6 years of cross-industry experience.

 This portfolio showcases my work across:
 - 🏭 Manufacturing